 During a photo shoot I’ll easily shoot around 300 shots.
 After everyone has gone and all the gear is put away, I’ll pull the card from the camera and begin the post process.

-I probably won’t do any editing that same day (maybe a couple), but I’ll import everything from the shoot into Aperture and then go through them one by one, giving five stars to shots that I definitely want to process; ones that at first glance appear to be real keepers.
+I probably won’t do any editing that same day (maybe a couple), but I’ll import everything from the shoot, then go through them one by one, giving five stars to shots that I definitely want to process; ones that at first glance appear to be real keepers.

 What makes a photo a keeper?
 It can be different things in different photos, but a standard rule of thumb I always filter everything through….